 |4:10 - Jennifer Fish|

-Her running career started after having 2 of her 3 children, at age 34.
-Her interest in running was a hope to introduce a positive, healthy activity in a difficult time in life.
+Jennifer is an 11-year running veteran.
+Her running career started after she and husband Ben had two of their three children.
+Her interest in running was a hope to introduce a positive, healthy activity in a time of life transition.

 |2:15 - Megan Nieland